 Part 2

 The research of interest in this project is the effect of lockdowns on youths, young adults, or young people in different parts of the world.
-This research will explore the adverse effects of depression, anxiety, and stress of the COVID-19 Pandemic lockdown on their mental health and wellbeing.
+This study will explore the adverse effects of depression, anxiety, and stress of the COVID-19 Pandemic lockdown on their mental health and wellbeing.
 Researchers have used various instruments to conduct Social Research on this crucial topic.
 The one this paper focuses on is the DASS 21.
 It’s history, reliability and validity will be presented.

 Part 3